Sage/streamlinejs/README.md

 # TypeScript support (experimental)

-You can enable streamline in a TypeScript files by adding the following lines in your file:
+You can enable streamline in a TypeScript source file by adding the following lines at the top of the file:

 ``` typescript
 ///<reference path='../streamline/typescript/streamline-node.d.ts'/>